They Liked Us. We Lost Anyway

 We were let go.

-And as we walked out, the whole team agreed on one thing: management had just released their lead.
+And as we walked out, the whole team agreed on one thing: management had just released their market lead.
 Not because the product failed.
 Because nobody owned the conversation that turns a promising relationship into a working one.

-The case for investing in customer implementation is a case for giving up revenue today in exchange for compounding returns tomorrow.
+The case for investing in customer implementation is a case for managing how revenue is earned today in exchange for compounding returns tomorrow.
+It requires believing that what you learn from one customer's adoption friction will reshape how you sell the next ten.

 The customer who successfully adopts becomes your case study.
 Your referral.
 Your proof that the product works in the real world.
 That compounding return — on trust, on pipeline, on the quality of every relationship that follows — is worth more than any deal closed on the back of a dazzling demo.